-Target Albany Facility: 30 Years of Performance and a Data-Driven Approach to Decarbonization
+Target Distribution Centers: 30 Years of Performance and a Data-Driven Approach to Decarbonization

 For nearly three decades, Target’s Albany distribution center has relied on Cambridge S-Series space heaters to maintain efficient and reliable heating.
 Originally installed in the mid-1990s, these custom painted white units have provided consistent performance with minimal maintenance.
 Now, after nearly 30 years of service, Target chose to replace the units with a direct, high-efficiency upgrade—a testament to the longevity and reliability of the original equipment.